vidjil/vidjil/doc/dev-server.md

 !!! danger
     At release 2024.01, we migrate our backend server from Web2py to Py4web.
     This section described the way to update your anterior server.
-    We **HIGHLY** recommand to use a second server with duplicate content to set correctly docker-compose files.
+    We **HIGHLY** recommend to use a second server with duplicate content to set correctly docker-compose files.

-Since release 2024.01, we migrated to a new framwork: Py4web.
+Since release 2024.01, we migrated to a new framework: Py4web.
-We also made a major refactoring of docker-compose organisation.
+We also made a major refactoring of docker-compose organization.
 We tried to make it the most transparent but some major changes in volumes and docker declaration were still needed.

 **MAKE BACKUP BEFORE MIGRATING YOUR SERVER**

-##### docker compose organisation.
+##### docker compose organization

 Pull a version of vidjil repository of release 2024.01.